Cycling-Demare wins stage four of Giro, Sagan second again | Sports-Games

 "Today, I went all out for the win.
 I didn't know who was first, second, or third, we all came to the line together and we had to wait for the photo-finish," he said.
 "At times I won by a few centimetres, and at times it was like today."

-There was a freak crash at the end of the stage when a barrier -- apparently blown over by the draft from a helicopter -- brought down Italian Luca Wackermann and Dutchman Etienne van Empel, both of who ride for Italy's Vini Zabu-KTM team.
-Wackermann was taken to hospital in an ambulance.
+There was a freak crash at the end of the stage when a barrier -- apparently blown over by the draft from a helicopter -- brought down Italian Luca Wackermann and Dutchman Etienne van Empel, both of whom ride for Italy's Vini Zabu-KTM team.
+Wackermann was taken to hospital in an ambulance and his team said later on Tuesday he had withdrawn from the race after sustaining multiple injuries.

 - READ MORE ON: